 - Rub noses while kissing for childish fun.

 - Take advantage of the sensual tongue, with all its touch and taste sensations.

 - Giggle and laugh while kissing.
 Enjoy yourselves.

 In traditional making out, the kiss of choice is the French kiss.
-While most of us receive lots of practice with casual kissing at a young age, the French kiss is a bit more illusive.
+While most of us receive lots of practice with casual kissing at a young age, the French kiss is a bit more elusive.
 If you need some more guidance in this passionate practice, consider the following French kissing tips.

 - Always ensure both of you are relaxed, comfortable and snuggled, before beginning a longer make out session.

 - Find the perfect romantic setting; lighting, sounds, and aromas all help to create the mood.